FurtherProgramming/assignment-2-S3555521/README.md

 Finally:
 The application achieve all functions but time validation.
 It seems like to be complex in my validation logical.
 So, I do not achieve that function.
+There are many model which I do not create, such as booking, setpassword, account.
+I writed the method in mainEmpModel and mainAmdModel.
+That contoller will use this two model.